You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 This drug has thirty-three patent family members in twenty-three countries.

 The generic ingredient in SAVELLA is milnacipran hydrochloride.
 There are twenty-eight drug master file entries for this compound.
-Three suppliers are listed for this compound.
+Five suppliers are listed for this compound.
 Additional details are available on the milnacipran hydrochloride profile page.

 AI Deep Research